- IRR17 (17) - Designation of controlled or supervised areas

 Records of monitoring should include the instrument used, date, time, location of monitoring, background measurement (if appropriate), the monitoring results and an indication if levels are being approached where remedial action will be necessary.
 Zero / background results should always be recorded.

 An important objective of the monitoring process is to determine if the correct designation is being employed (e.g. Supervised or Controlled).

 All monitoring records should be kept for at least 2 years.
 However, it is recommended that they are kept for as long as is reasonably practicable, and in any case not destroyed until consideration is given to duties under environmental legislation (as this applies to radioactive materials).

 Interaction between IRR17 and environmental legislation

-In considering the above matters it is important to note that there is significant overlapping between the IRR17 requirements, and those in the permits issued under Environmental Permitting (England / Wales) Regulations 2016 / Environmental Authorisations (Scotland) Regulations 2018.
-Monitoring areas to determine contamination levels, clearance monitoring to allow free release of material to the environment (as non-radioactive), evaluation of ‘exempt’ or ‘out-of-scope’, and measurements to determine aqueous disposal activity down a sink are all examples of where monitoring will have both safety and environmental purposes.
+In considering the above matters it is important to note that there is significant overlapping between the IRR17 requirements, and those in the permits / registrations / authorisations issued under Environmental Permitting (England / Wales) Regulations 2018 / Environmental Authorisations (Scotland) Regulations 2018 / Radioactive Substances Act 1993 (Amendment) Regulations (Northern Ireland) 2011.
+Monitoring areas to determine contamination levels, clearance monitoring to allow free release of material to the environment (as non-radioactive), evaluation of ‘exempt’ or ‘out-of-scope’, and measurements to determine aqueous disposal activity down a sink are all examples of where monitoring will have both safety and environmental purpose.